spiral/docs/docs/en/cookbook/simple-chat.md

 +\App\Application\Bootloader\AuthBootloader::class,
 ```

 That's it.
-Now we can get the authenticated user by a token from the `ActorProviderInterface`.
+Now we can get the authenticated user (`Actor`) by a token from the `ActorProviderInterface`.

 To handle the `connect` event, we need to create a `ConnectService` class: